coverclock/com-diag-codex/README.md

-Special thanks to Doug Gibbons, my long-time friend, occasional colleague, and one-time office mate, who was extraordinarily generous with his special expertise in this area.
+Special thanks to Doug Gibbons, my long-time friend, occasional colleague, and one-time office mate, who was extraordinarily generous with his deep expertise in this area.